 Mosaic indexes are created by laying out all frames from a flight to recreate the extent of the area covered.
 Find your AOI and note the frame numbers of the photos covering it.
 On mosaic indexes, photos are overlapped.
 The flight catalog record will indicate the amount of overlap.

 All of the indexes available as pdfs are spot indexes.
+If a flight has a spot index, it has our most up-to-date holdings information.
 A point on a spot index indicates the center of an air photo.
 The points near your AOI indicate the frames most likely to cover your area.
 Be sure to write down the entire frame number next to the points of interest.
+Also feel free to look through any "supplemental" folders.
+These usually contain out-of-date indexes, but they may be helpful in determining coverage.

 Flight Summary Reports